How to run a Facebook Contest or Facebook Sweepstakes

 A Facebook Contest is an easy way to engage Facebook likes and convert them into email signups by enticing them with a prize.
 There are many different types of Facebook Contests from the most basic “random draw” Facebook Sweepstakes to highly involved video contests with a full panel of judges to decide a winner.
 The first ones are maybe the most important, thus it is important to know how to run a sweepstakes and drive it to success.
 Overall Each has different benefits and may be more valuable depending on your type of business and campaign goals.

 A Facebook Contest is a great way to achieve your goals in social media.
 One Facebook contest can give you the same return on investment as hundreds of pieces of content saving you time and effort.
 For small business owners and small marketing teams, this time-savings is invaluable.
 In this article you will learn how to run a Facebook Contest to achieve specific goals and expand your business to new audiences.

-Check out a few Facebook contest examples before we jump in:
+Check out a few Facebook contest ideas before we jump in:

 How to Run a Facebook Contest: 5-Step Guide

 The prize is the most important piece of your contest puzzle as it’s what entices people to enter.
 It’s crucial that you make the prize relevant to your business, in order to encourage future purchases down the road.

 A great prize idea for your contest is a gift card for your business.
 Why?
 There are two main reasons:

 1. A gift card is enticing to all of your potential customers – it’s the prize that is the most enticing to the largest group of people.
 If you give away a certain product or service, you will only get entries from people interested in that specific product.
 With a gift card, you will attract entries from anyone who is interested in your business and all of the products you sell.